srl-labs/sros-anysec-lab/README.md

 ## Conclusion

-Does Anysec work with vSIM at CLAB?
+Does Anysec work with CLAB vSIMs?

 Yes for functional tests, but obviously not for performance/latency.
-CLAB and vSIM can be used to validate the configuration (functional tests Encryption) Limited feature with no support yet for modular Chassis (how about multi-complex FP5 cards/nodes) Setup is fully functional with anysec stats increase and packets are encrypted as seen in the TCPDUMP capture
+CLAB and vSIMs can be used to test and validate the configurations.
+Setup is fully functional with anysec stats increase and packets are encrypted as seen in the TCPDUMP capture.
+Anysec is still a limited feature with no support yet for modular Chassis.
+More to come in the upcoming releases!